Daily at 7pm UTC / 3pm BOT / 12pm PDT

 Speakers will include: Rasheeqa Ahmad, Edna Bonhomme, Mujeres Creando, Grace Dillon, Sonia M. Garcia, Onyeka Igwe, Sage LaPena, David Aruquipa Pérez, Tabita Rezaire and Thiago De Paula Souza

 Tickets are pay what you can, all profits will be donated to Land In Our Names, a grassroots Black-led collective committed to reparations in Britain by connecting land and climate justice with racial justice.

 Programmed by Ignota Books and Auto Italia in cooperation with NTS Radio.
-The programme has been made possible with the support of Goethe Institut London and Canada House.
+The programme has been made possible with the support of Goethe Institut London, Canada House and Art Fund.

 Read the full programme below: